Darptolus/DERFAST/Modules/D_Multiple_Nodes/D_4/README.md

 Each line represents the "Hello, World!" message printed by a different process, along with its rank within the MPI communicator.
 The order of the output may vary because MPI processes may execute concurrently.

-## Send and Receive - Speaking and Listening
+## Send and Receive - Point-to-Point

 Below is an example of MPI Send and Receive operations in C, along with instructions on how to compile and run the program using OpenMPI.